Presentation at the Die Angewandte Interdisciplinary Lab, Vienna, 2022 AI in Art: Exploration of AI-Generated Art

 ― Chuck Palahniuk, Fight Club

-For the past five years Media Art Nexus Studio has been creating content for a large-scale LED platform at Nanyang Technological University Singapore where artists, scientists and engineers meet, exchange ideas and collaborate.
-Our talk will elaborate on a series of creative research initiatives ongoing from this project.
-From artworks that inform the casual audience of aspects of quantum mechanics with cultural archetypes, to cutting-edge animated, co-immersive spaces the work is viewed by hundreds if not thousands of people at the university daily.
-Our most recent works explore the unique artistic potential of AI and Machine Learning, investigating how can we apply this technique to the creative process for both inspirations and as a final medium of expression.
-This collaboration with machine learning facilitates the creation of new landscapes where artists, poets, musicians, scientists and philosophers are more easily able to actuate incredible imaginary worlds.
+For the past five years, Media Art Nexus Studio has been creating innovative content for a large-scale LED platform at Nanyang Technological University in Singapore.
+This platform serves as a meeting point for artists, scientists, and engineers to exchange ideas and collaborate.
+Our talk will delve into a series of creative research initiatives stemming from this project.
+These range from artworks that use cultural archetypes to elucidate aspects of quantum mechanics for casual viewers, to cutting-edge animated, co-immersive spaces viewed daily by hundreds, if not thousands, at the university.
+Our latest works explore the unique artistic potential of AI and Machine Learning, investigating how these technologies can enhance the creative process both as sources of inspiration and as final mediums of expression.
+This collaboration with machine learning enables the creation of new landscapes where artists, poets, musicians, scientists, and philosophers can more easily bring incredible imaginary worlds to life.

 “In spring 2021, after seven years at Franz-Josefs-Kai 3, AIL moved to the former Postsparkasse in the heart of Vienna – a historic building designed by architect Otto Wagner – thus joining other departments of Angewandte and a newly emerging neighborhood comprising several research institutions from the field of art and science.
 The new location provides the opportunity to further expand and strengthen networks for interdisciplinary work and research on an area of about 300 square meters, divided into three rooms on the mezzanine floor, with Café Exchange (former Kassenhalle) as its centerpiece.